ReDI-School/ux_ui_bootcamp/projects/03_web_application/README.md

 3. Design a digital proposal that contributes to solving the aforementioned challenges.

 ## 3. Learning Objective
-- You define the scope and work plan at a general level, with detailed stages, deliverables, times and activities
+- You define the scope and work plan at a general level, with detailed stages, deliverables, times, and activities
-- You will learn how to generate design proposals from scratch, when there is no initial product to improve, as well as how to use tools for non-modern usability testing
+- You will learn how to generate design proposals from scratch when there is no initial product to improve, as well as how to use tools for non-modern usability testing
 - Deepen in visual design principles, accessibility, usability, information architecture and user flows
 - Design content and basic voice and tone guidelines that apply to UX content
-- Document component library and reusable patterns, using Atomic Design principles
+- Document component library and reusable patterns using Atomic Design principles

 Keep an eye👀 on these life skills:
 While life skills are always important, keep an eye on these particular life skills: